hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 ---

 <!-- what is it -->
-Incineration is just a fancy word for controlled combustion or burning.
+Incineration is just a fancy word for controlled combustion.
-Combustion is a high-temperature exothermic chemical reaction between a fuel and an oxidant, in this case waste and atmospheric oxygen.
+Combustion, more often referred to as burning, is a high-temperature exothermic chemical reaction between a fuel and an oxidant, in this case waste and atmospheric oxygen.
 Heat and light energy is released during this reaction and transferred to the surroundings, hence it is called an exothermic reaction.